xpol/lua-rapidjson/README.md

 When passed a table:

-1. Trade as array if:
+1. it is encoded as array if:
-    - metatable field `__jsontype` set to `array`.
+    - meta field `__jsontype` set to `array`.
-    - table contains only integer keys from 1 to n.
+    - table contains length > 0.
-2. Otherwise the table are trade as object and integer keys are converted to string.
+2. Otherwise the table is encoded as object and non string keys and its values are ignored.

 When passed with `true`, `false`, number and `rapidjson.null`, simply encode as simple json value.